paksha/Reinforcement-Learning/README.md

 # ECE 493 -- Probabilistic Reasoning and Reinforcement Learning
-Archive of assignment solutions for ECE 493 -- Probabilistic Reasoning and Reinforcement Learning.
+Archive of assignment solutions for ECE 493.